pizeyt/pizeyt.github.io/LLMP/LLMP.md

 ----
 ## Maven (1)
-It's all about the POM
+It's all about the Project Object Model (POM)

-and the docs
+and the web site production [https://maven.apache.org/](https://maven.apache.org/)
-[https://maven.apache.org/](https://maven.apache.org/)

 ----